 New Mexico is known as the “land of enchantment.”
 Among its many wonders, Chaco Canyon stands out as one of the most spectacular.
 Part of Chaco Culture National Historical Park, Chaco Canyon is among the most impressive archaeological sites in the world, receiving tens of thousands of visitors each year.
 Chaco is more than just a tourist site however, it is also sacred land.
 Pueblo peoples like the Hopi, Navajo, and Zuni consider it a home of their ancestors.

-The canyon is vast and contains an impressive number of structures—both big and small—testifying to the incredible creativity of that people who lived in the Four Corners region of the U.S. between the 9th and 12th centuries.
+The canyon is vast and contains an impressive number of structures—both big and small—testifying to the incredible creativity of the people who lived in the Four Corners region of the U.S. between the 9th and 12th centuries.
 Chaco was the urban center of a broader world, and the ancestral Puebloans who lived here engineered striking buildings, waterways, and more.

 Chaco is located in a high, desert region of New Mexico, where water is scarce.
 The remains of dams, canals, and basins suggest that Chacoans spent a considerable amount of their energy and resources on the control of water in order to grow crops, such as corn.
 Today, visitors have to imagine the greenery that would have filled the canyon.